toptensoftware/moe-js/readme.md

 ### moe.compile

-The `compile` function takes template string and compiles it to a function that can be invoked to render the template output:
+The `compile` function takes a template string and compiles it to a function that can be invoked to render the template output:

 ``` Javascript